 - Most of the parameters on this plugin are fully automatable

 The MGranularMB works on Windows 7 or higher for PC and Mac OS 10.7 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports both 32 and 64-bit devices.
-For more information about the plugin, check this link for more information.

 Overall, the MGranularMB is another spectacular plugin by MeldaProductions that offers a complex, yet easy to use tool for granulation synthesis.